Deconfinement transition within the Curci-Ferrari model -- Renormalization scale and scheme dependences: Results

 \subsection{Background effective potential}

 We end this section by comparing our approach based on the center-symmetric Landau gauge to the one based on the minimization of the background effective potential $\smash{\tilde V({\bar r})\equiv V_{\bar r}(r=\bar r)}$.
-Although the latter is not a Legendre transform, it can be argued that, in the exact theory, minimizing $\tilde V(\bar r)$ is equivalent to minimizing $V_{\bar r_c}(r)$.
-However, this is not necessarily true anymore in the presence of approximations and or modeling (such as the modeling of the gauge-fixing procedure considered in this paper), thus introducing a possible bias in the results.
+Although the latter is not a Legendre transform, it can be argued that, in the exact theory, minimizing $\tilde V(\bar r)$ is equivalent to minimizing $V_{\bar r_c}(r)$ \cite{vanEgmond:2023lnw}.
+However, this is not necessarily true anymore in the presence of approximations (like the one-loop approximation) and/or modelling (such as the modelling of the gauge-fixing procedure considered in this paper), thus introducing a possible bias in the results.
+Our approach, being a true Legendre transform, should therefore be an improvement over the background effective potential.

 At one-loop order, $\tilde V(\bar r)$ is given by \cite{Reinosa:2014ooa}

 Except for a vacuum piece that we can disregard, there are no other divergences.
 The thermal piece can be evaluated using standard techniques to get